-Tessa Lark, guest host
+Tessa Lark, Co-Host/Creative

 Violinist Tessa Lark, recipient of a 2018 Borletti-Buitoni Trust Fellowship and a 2016 Avery Fisher Career Grant, Silver Medalist in the 2014 International Violin Competition of Indianapolis, and winner of the 2012 Naumburg International Violin Competition, is one of the most captivating artistic voices of our time.
 A budding superstar in the classical realm, she is also a highly acclaimed fiddler in the tradition of her native Kentucky.
 Since making her concerto debut with the Cincinnati Symphony Orchestra at sixteen, Ms. Lark has appeared with dozens of orchestras, festivals, and recital venues which include Carnegie Hall, Ravinia, San Francisco Performances, Marlboro Music, Lincoln Center’s Great Performers Series, the Concertgebouw in Amsterdam, and Australia’s Musica Viva Festival.
 Recent and upcoming highlights include debuts with the Seattle and Indianapolis symphonies and the Buffalo and Rochester philharmonics.
 In January 2019, she made her debut with the Albany Symphony Orchestra in the world premiere of SKY, a bluegrass-inspired violin concerto written for her by Michael Torke, and since then she has performed the work with numerous other orchestras.
 Ms. Lark is a graduate of New England Conservatory with an Artist Diploma from The Juilliard School.
 She plays a ca.1600 G.P.
 Maggini violin on loan from an anonymous donor through the Stradivari Society of Chicago.